 When inquiring about your credit history, you’ll be faced with a variety of choices, from the truly free credit report offered at Annualcreditreport.com to the “free credit reports” offered by the three credit bureaus and other independent credit report companies, and finally the credit monitoring programs offered by your bank and/or credit card issuers.

-It’s important to distinguish the differences between these credit reporting options to ensure you get what you’re looking for, and also what you need.
+It’s important to distinguish the differences between these credit reporting options to ensure you know what you’re getting, and also what you need.

 When deciding on a type of credit report, you should start by determining what your needs are.
 Do you want to find out your credit score, or are you more concerned with possible fraud or misreporting?
 Do you need constant credit monitoring, or do you just want to do a one-off credit check?